textpattern/textpattern.github.io/setup/index.md

 description: All the articles in the Installing and Configuring category.
 ---

-# Installing and Configuring documentation
+# Installing and Configuring index

 {::options parse_block_html="true" /}

-{% include setup-lists.html %}
+{% include index-lists-setup.html %}